 CADRE has made a conscious effort to make this online series accessible to as many users as possible.
-We are continuing to work on certain aspects and testing various assistive technologies.
 If you have problems accessing something or have a suggestion for improving the accessibility of the courses or supplemental materials, please email firstname.lastname@example.org.
 In addition, if you encounter some accessibility issues, you may want to encourage the student(s) to partner with an adult or peer in the meantime.

 Accessing the lessons